 - On behalf of a class of purchasers of a publicly traded stock on national and international stock exchanges, used advanced econometric methods (e.g., Dickey-Fuller tests) to determine whether the market for the stock shares during the class period reflected and incorporated information – whether or not the stock exchanges were efficient markets for the stock (i.e., tested if the stock followed a “random walk” commonly used as evidence of an efficient underlying market).

 - A class of owners of a large public hospital stock alleged that “but-for” the hospital’s independent auditors failure to disclose the relatively large Medicare “outlier” payments on the hospitals public financial statements, the class would not have bought the stock resulting in a loss.
-To determine whether it is customary for independent auditors of U.S. hospitals to disclose hospital Medicare “outlier” revenues, analyzed CMS’s (Center for Medicare and Medicaid) HCFA (Health Care Financing Administration) database and other public hospital databases, identified top 200 hospitals and analyzed their financials.
+Identified the top 200 hospitals in the U.S. and analyzed their financials to determine whether it is customary for independent auditors of U.S. hospitals to disclose hospital Medicare “outlier” revenues.

 - Determined the intrinsic value of a Fortune 500 company’s stock price for a securities litigation case.
 Created multiple models under various scenarios.
 Performed industry and company specific research.
 Utilized discounted cash flow analysis, guideline company multiples, and transaction multiples as indications of value.